Conanza/cuteorboot/README.md

 [COBLOGO]: ./app/assets/images/cuteorboot-banner.jpg

 ## Description
 Cute or Boot, built with Backbone on Rails, is a spinoff of the popular [Hot or Not](https://www.hotornot.com) made especially for pets.
 Users can register their pets, upload images for their pet, and, most importantly, browse through and vote on a feed of other users' pets.
-The site tracks all votes and features lists that display the top 20 cutest pets and all the users who've liked your pet.
-In addition, users can also search for pets under different criteria.

 ## Technologies
 - Ruby on Rails Framework